 - Install the cyber traction arm with the supplied 65mm long bolt.
 This will make installation easier.
 Torque to 60lb-ft.

-- The cyber traction arm will be installed with the curve upwards to provide extra subframe clearance!
+- The cyber traction arm must be installed to provide maximum subframe clearance, with the center of the curve facing downwards.

 - Jack the knuckle up and torque the outboard bolts at ride height to 60lbf-ft.